top of page

 aaron16217

 I recently photographed a bird ringing demonstration in Spernall, Warwickshire, commissioned for a conservation charity.
-The event was open to members of the public and led by volunteers from the British Trust for Ornithology (BTO), whose work helps build long-term understanding of bird populations and movements.
+The event was open to the public and led by volunteers from the British Trust for Ornithology (BTO).
+Their work helps build a long-term understanding of bird populations and movements.

-I’m a Birmingham-based conservation charity photographer, and I cover conservation events and projects across Warwickshire, Worcestershire, and the Cotswolds, as well as the wider Midlands.
-Days like this are a brilliant example of conservation storytelling that charities can use for awareness, fundraising, and volunteer support.
+As a Birmingham-based conservation charity photographer, I cover events and projects across Warwickshire, Worcestershire, and the Cotswolds, as well as the wider Midlands.
+Days like this are a brilliant example of conservation storytelling.
+Charities can use these stories for awareness, fundraising, and volunteer support.

 Small bird held during a public bird ringing demonstration, with people watching and taking photos.